aexol-studio/deenruv/docs/docs/guides/developer-guide/stand-alone-scripts/index.md

 }

 async function getProductCount() {
-    // This will bootstrap an instance of the Vendure Worker, providing
+    // This will bootstrap an instance of the Deenruv Worker, providing
-    // us access to all of the services defined in the Vendure core.
+    // us access to all of the services defined in the Deenruv core.
     // (but without the unnecessary overhead of the API layer). const { app } = await bootstrapWorker(config);

     // Using `app.get()` we can grab an instance of _any_ provider defined in the
-    // Vendure core as well as by our plugins. const productService = app.get(ProductService);
+    // Deenruv core as well as by our plugins. const productService = app.get(ProductService);

     // For most service methods, we'll need to pass a RequestContext object.